steeljm1/meddit/puppet/README.md

-This is the root directory for Puppet.
+#####  This is the root directory for the Puppet installation of a generic system.  #####

+Edit the following files to suit the new system:

+Change the following in /puppet/puppet.conf

+ [main]
+ certname=generic.ict.op.ac.nz
+ server=generic.ict.op.ac.nz

 All modules contained within are licensed under the following:

 Visual Midwifery by Otago MeddIT is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.